 Perhaps you’ve heard about the Women’s March on Washington on January 21st, with solidarity marches planned in hundreds of cities around the world?
 And perhaps along with that you’ve heard about the Pussyhats people are feverishly making to wear?

-The official Pussyhat Project site offers patterns both for knitters and crocheters, but I don't love the look of the crocheted hat.
-I'm not a big fan of post-stitch ribbing, see.
-So I made my own using my preferred kind of ribbing, and I figured I'd share the pattern here in case you, too, prefer a ribbing that's good and stretchy (I've offered to send a PDF to the official project, too).
-Find the text version below, or download the PDF by clicking here:
+The official Pussyhat Project site offers patterns both for knitters and crocheters, but I don’t love the look of the crocheted hat.
+I’m not a big fan of post-stitch ribbing, see.
+So I made my own using my preferred kind of ribbing, and I figured I’d share the pattern here in case you, too, prefer a ribbing that’s good and stretchy.
+Find the text version below the videos.

 If you have questions about your ribbing curling at the corners, or your edges coming out all wonky, watch this (and feel free to ask me for help!):

 To fit an average adult head.
 It’s very stretchy, so will fit a range of sizes.
 And it’s easy to adjust: make the ribbing sections shorter or longer than 8″ to fit smaller or larger heads, respectively.